in Frieze Los Angeles | 12 DEC 24

 Eamon Ore-Giron presented by James Cohan (New York)

 ‘What is my chromatic lineage?’ asks Eamon Ore-Giron.
-With new paintings and ceramic murals, Los Angeles-based Ore-Giron expands his ‘Talking Shit’ series, which he began in 2017 in Guadalajara, Mexico, and showed at this year’s Whitney Biennial.
-The works imagine the artist’s conversation with deities from Mexico and Peru’s ancestral past.
-While Ore-Giron’s paintings reference the gods Quetzalcoatl, Coatlicue, Amaru and Inti, his influences are diverse, spanning Brazilian neo-concretism, Dutch De Stijl and Russian suprematism.
+With new paintings and ceramic murals, the Los Angeles-based artist expands his ‘Talking Shit’ series, which he began in 2017 in Guadalajara, Mexico, and showed at this year’s Whitney Biennial.
+The works imagine the his conversation with deities from Mexico and Peru’s ancestral past.
+While Ore-Giron’s paintings reference the gods Quetzalcoatl, Coatlicue, Amaru and Inti, his influences are diverse, spanning Brazilian neo-concretism, Dutch de stijl and Russian suprematism.
 Ore-Giron’s precise visual language is a kaleidoscopic union of knowledge systems, cultural histories and realities.

 Eamon Ore-Giron, Talking Shit with the Snake People, 2023.
 Ceramic tile, 1.2 × 1.5 m.
 Courtesy: the artist and James Cohan.
 Photo: Phoebe d’Heurle